BryantCabrera/letsplay-react/README.md

 The apps' front-end uses React, a popular Javascript library for building user interfaces with modular components.

-The app's back-end architecture features users and board games routes with complete CRUD (Create, Read, Update, and Delete) capabilities using RESTful routing.
+The app's back-end architecture features users and boardgames routes with complete CRUD (Create, Read, Update, and Delete) capabilities using RESTful routing.
 This router also features authentication using bcrypt.
 The boardgame router uses RESTful routing to grab appropriate data, provided by the BoardGameGeek API.